-To re-use items from previous semesters, go to the current or upcoming semester's Blackboard course page and click on the "Course Reserves" button.
+To re-use items from previous semesters, go to the current or upcoming semester's Canvas course page and click on the "Course Reserves" button.
 Select the desired semester and click "Submit."

 You will need to do this for each section you are teaching.

-Once you connect your Blackboard course page(s) to our system, Course Reserves staff will move your content over from previous semesters.
+Once you connect your Canvas course page(s) to our system, Course Reserves staff will move your content over from previous semesters.

 Item Tags: An instructor can "tag" any reserve item to identify weeks, topics, papers etc. For example, one article can be tagged "Week 1," "Napoleon," and "midterm" to help students sort materials.
 Instructors can add tags either while filling out their initial request or later on by clicking on an item from their item list.
 Instructors and students can also make their own personal tags on items which cannot be seen by anyone else.